top of page

 CHRISTINA HERRESTHAL

-Herresthal is also working with composer Maya Miro Johnson on an in progress opera entitled Patience concerning the genius and suffering of artists in female-assigned bodies who experience psycho-physiological torment in the health care system because of their biological sex, with the main role being tailor written for Herresthal ́s voice.
-Herresthal has also sung for composers such as Kaija Saariaho, Missy Mazzoli and Per Nørgård.
+Devoted to performing contemporary music, Herresthal has worked with composers such as Kaija Saariaho, Missy Mazzoli, Per Nørgård and Anna Berg.
+She has a particularly close cooperation with composer Maya Miro Johnson on an in progress opera entitled Patience concerning the genius and suffering of artists in female-assigned bodies who experience psycho-physiological torment in the health care system because of their biological sex, with the main role being tailor written for Herresthal ́s voice.
+Herresthal also champions new work with her ensemble Hehku, having comissioned and performed works by composers such as Anna Berg, Aya Yoshida, Frederik Zeuthen and Nick Martin

-In August 2024, Herresthal completed her Master Degree in Classical Singing with the highest possible grade from The Royal Danish Academy of Music, studying with Susanna Eken and Tuva Semmingsen.
-In her studies of historical practice and Baroque Music, Herresthal has received guidance from specialists such as Emma Kirkby, Lars Ulrik Mortensen, Alice Foccroulle, Marianne Beate Kielland, Anders Dahlin and Tuuli Lindeberg.
+Herresthal holds a Master’s degree from the Royal Danish Academy of Music, studying with Susanna Eken, Tuva Semmingsen and Marianne Rørholm.
+She has also studied with leading figures in early music and historical performance, such as Emma Kirkby, Lars Ulrik Mortensen, Alice Foccroulle and Marianne Beate Kielland.
 Additionally, Herresthal was a member of The Norwegian National Opera´s Children’s Choir from age 7 to 17, performing both as a soloist in Children Operas and as part of the Children’s Choir in Main stage productions.

 Herresthal was a 2024 recepient of the prestigious Léonie Sonning Talent Prize, and is grateful to have received grants from Kungliga Musikaliska Akademins stipendier, Lillystiftelsen, Fegersten Foundation , Helge Axsson Foundation, Wilhelmsen Foundation, Signe Butenschøn Foundation, Sveaas Foundation, Poul and Ellen Herz Foundation and Feldthusen Foundation.